 payment the site would be taken down.
 The Maintenance Charge is a small charge made to ensure

 that any changes required on the website can be carried out.

 This payment normally is expected on the 20th day of the month.

-The client has 15 days from the agreed payment date to pay the Jambour Digital
+The client has 15 days from the agreed payment date to settle the balance with Jambour Digital

 To better explain this, read the following example: